Sumit0ubey/MailAPIX/README.md

-# 📧 EmailServiceAPI
+# 📧 MailAPIX

-EmailServiceAPI is a robust RESTful backend API built using **FastAPI**, **PostgreSQL**, and **smtplib** to facilitate secure, scalable, and customizable email delivery.
+MailAPIX is a robust RESTful backend API built using **FastAPI**, **PostgreSQL**, and **smtplib** to facilitate secure, scalable, and customizable email delivery.
 It supports user management, secure tokens, and email template-based communication.

 ---